google-deepmind/mujoco/doc/python.rst

 differ between accessors depending on the joint's type.

 Named access is guaranteed to be O(1) in the number of entities in the model.
 In other words, the time it takes to access an entity by name does not grow with the number of names or entities in the model.
-(This is currently **not** the case for the :ref:`mj_name2id` function, which performs a linear scan.)

 For completeness, we provide here a complete list of all name categories in MuJoCo, along with their corresponding aliases defined in the Python API.